shankyty/booknotes/system-design/system-design-interview/chapter05/README.md

  * Outflow rate - how many requests to be processed at fixed intervals.

 Shopify uses leaking bucket for rate-limiting.
+> [!IMPORTANT]

-Pros:
+> Pros:
- * Memory efficient
+>  * Memory efficient
- * Requests processed at fixed interval.
+>  * Requests processed at fixed interval.
 Useful for use-cases where a stable outflow rate is required.
+>

-Cons:
+> Cons:
- * A burst of traffic fills up the queue with old requests.
+>  * A burst of traffic fills up the queue with old requests.
 Recent requests will be rate limited.
- * Parameters might not be easy to tune.
+>  * Parameters might not be easy to tune.

 ### Fixed window counter algorithm
 How it works: